 By Muhammad Chbib

-Muhammad Chbib is a McKinsey alumnus and has been an Online CEO in the MENA region since 2011, currently heading Tajawal which has emerged as the leading Online Travel Platform from the MENA region for the MENA region.
+Muhammad Chbib has been in the online sector in the MENA region since 2011.
+He is a McKinsey alumnus and currently leads Saudi travel giant Al Tayyar Group’s Online Businesses and is CEO of tajawal.com, which has emerged as the leading Online Travel Platform from the MENA region for the MENA region.
 For more information: http://www.tajawal.com